svenvg93/svenvg93.github.io/_posts/2025-01-11-ultimate-traefik-guide.md

 title: The Ultimate Guide to Setting Up Traefik
 description: Master the art of deploying Traefik in your environment.
 This comprehensive guide covers everything from installation to advanced configuration for seamless traffic management in your homelab.
 date: 2025-01-11
 categories:
-  - selfhosting
+  - Networking
-  - traefik
+  - Reverse Proxy
 tags:
-  - docker
   - traefik
+  - cloudflare
+  - lets encrypt
 image:
   path: /assets/img/headers/2025-01-11-ultimate-traefik-guide.jpg
   alt: Photo by Brendan Church  on Unsplash